 - You can pay for what you use.
 So it requires only a minimum operating cost.

 - Simple and user-friendly.

 VPC with the single public subnet.
 It is used to run a simple process.

-Amazon VPC is affordable, reliable and provides us with a built-in security system.
+It is affordable, reliable, and provides us with a built-in security system.
 You can easily customize your configuration according to business needs.
 It ties hand with Big switch networks, Blue hexagon, Corelight, Extrahop, Fidelis, Fireeye, Flowmon, etc.

-This is a guide to What is Amazon VPC?.
-Here we discuss how to get started with Amazon VPC with features and advantages.
+This is a guide to What is Amazon VPC?
+Here we discuss how to get started with Amazon VPC along with features, advantages, and use cases.
 You may also look at the following article to learn more –